mvandersteen/SungrowInverter/README.md

 Provides a way to query Sungrow residential hybrid or string inverters for current state and statistics using ModBus TCP client.

-Currently does not support any writing to holding registers (for now).
+Currently does not support any writing to holding registers.

 ## Supported Residental Inverters